npaulus/nws-wx-alerts/README.markdown

 * jQuery - This is included in the WebContent folder
 * [Google Maps API V3](https://developers.google.com/maps/documentation/javascript/) - API Key is required to use this

-Once you have these libraries please make sure you add them to the WebContent/WEB-INF/lib folder in the project.
-As an alternative, you can add them to the lib folder in the Apache Tomcat folder.
-After adding the java libraries, it should be as simple as generating a WAR and deploying to Tomcat.
+I have converted this project to using Maven.
+So downloading the files individually is no longer required and should make it easier to test it out.

 How it works
 ------------

 The general idea is when a user visits the page, some JavaScript tries to get the users location and then sends it to the servlet.
 The servlet sends the GPS coordinates to the FCC's [web service](http://www.fcc.gov/developers/census-block-conversions-api) for determining a county in the United States.
 The FIPS code for the county is used from the FCC response to generate the appropriately formatted code for the NWS weather alert [feeds](http://alerts.weather.gov).
 Then the weather alert feed is retrieved to check for any alerts.
 If there are alerts, the details are returned to the user on the webpage.
 The user's location is plotted on Google Maps.
-If any polygon coordinates are included with the weather alerts those are drawn on the map as well.
+If any polygon coordinates are included with the weather alerts those are drawn on the map as well and color coded appropriately.
 This makes it easy for the user to see if their location is impacted.
+Recently, I added in a radar overlay for the google map.
+I'm getting the radar data from [IEM Open GIS Consortium Web Services](http://mesonet.agron.iastate.edu/ogc/).

 Roadmap
 -------